-Hormonal imbalance is one of the primary cause of female infertility along with other co-morbidities including obesity, reduced libido, aging, and hair loss.
+Hormonal imbalance is one of the primary causes of female infertility along with other co-morbidities including obesity, reduced libido, aging, and hair loss.

-What is hormone?
+What is a hormone?

-What do you mean by hormonal imbalance?
+What do you mean by a hormonal imbalance?

 Why is female hormonal imbalance a critical condition?

-Both male and female can have hormonal imbalance issues.
-Hormonal imbalance is common with aging and in certain disease condition like diabetes, hyperthyroidism, and hypothyroidism.
+Both males and females can have hormonal imbalance issues.
+Hormonal imbalance is common with aging and in certain disease conditions like diabetes, hyperthyroidism, and hypothyroidism.

 What are the hormonal imbalances affecting female reproductive health?

-Luteinizing hormone (LH) and follicular stimulating hormone (FSH) are two hormones, which stimulates gonadotrophin-releasing hormone secretion and play an important role in reproductive functioning and menstrual cycle regulation.
+Luteinizing hormone (LH) and follicular stimulating hormone (FSH) are two hormones, which stimulate gonadotrophin-releasing hormone secretion and play an important role in reproductive functioning and menstrual cycle regulation.

 Medical researchers also find a link between hyperprolactinemia and obesity.
-Therefore, multiple hormones involved in female health.
+Therefore, multiple hormones are involved in female health.

 How one can understand the consequences of hormonal imbalance?

-In case of continuous secretion of estrogen, even after ovulation leads to high estrogen level and cause painful, heavy, periods, mood swings, irritability, sore breasts, accumulation of fluid, etc. But in case of low secretion of estrogen, ovulation does not take place and fertility issues arise.
+In case of continuous secretion of estrogen, even after ovulation leads to high estrogen level and cause pain, heavy, periods, mood swings, irritability, sore breasts, accumulation of fluid, etc. But in the case of low secretion of estrogen, ovulation does not take place and fertility issues arise.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).